-In another episode, Asian MIT Professor “Neil Chung” goes crazy, focusing on strange equations, and kills people.
+In another episode, Asian MIT Professor “Neil Chung” goes crazy (cause even established normies can turn crazy if they’re Asian-male), focusing on strange equations, and kills people.
 He shoots his gun at the white female protagonist, but is killed by her.
 It turns out he let her do this because he wanted to become an angel via non-suicidal death.
-His father and brother died in a car accident, and his mother doesn’t like him.
+His father and brother died in a car accident, and his mother doesn’t like him (source).

 Brimstone (1998-1999) – Emasculation & Yellow Peril (source).

 Pacific Heat (2016- ) – Aussie Yellow Peril is fucking sickening.
 Just watch the fucking trailer.
 Look at the thumbnail Netflix used to sell the trailer.
 The trailer doesn’t even begin to touch the full extent of its anti-Asian-male racist content.
 Thanks, Netflix.